MatthewT95/Polytype-datatype/README.md

 ## Features

-- Static and dyanamic typing
+- Static and dynamic typing
 - Variables and constants
 - Collections such Lists, Dictionaries, Stacks and queues.
 - Nestabllity of collections